Are HR and Employer Branding activities financially inaccessible for SMEs? Definitely not.

 The first step is to conduct an anonymous survey based on rating scale and open-ended questions.

 This type of research requires us to decide what kind of information is crucial.
 For example, Raisead divides into sections.
 The first base section answers questions about department, location (anonymity cannot be apparent in this situation) as well as overall work evaluation, aspects that need improvement, and level of recommendation.
-The second one is about career development, evaluating promotion opportunities, willingness to take on new responsibilities, and elements that positively and negatively affect daily tasks.
-After that, we verify the quality of cooperation with the team and supervisor as well as communication, motivators, and factors that may influence the employee to change jobs.
-The last one is company-focused: internal activities affecting the workplace environment, organization, relations between teams, processes, as well as benefits and expectations.
+The second one is about career development.
+Including: evaluating promotion opportunities, willingness to take on new responsibilities, and elements that positively and negatively affect daily tasks.
+After that, we verify the quality of cooperation with the team and supervisor.
+As well as communication, motivators, and factors that may influence the employee to change jobs.
+The last one is company-focused: internal activities affecting the workplace environment, organization, relations between teams, processes, benefits and expectations.
 This is also where every employee can share their ideas and insights.

 This is also where every employee can share their ideas and insights.